wclin2/Sale-Prediction/README.md

 More details can be found at [Problem Statement](https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/)

 ## Data Description
 We have train (8523) and test (5681) data set, train data set has both input and output variable(s).
-You need to predict the sales for test data set.

 | Features | Description |
 | --- | --- |